tensorflow/tensorflow/g3doc/ConversionToLLVMDialect.md

 buffer pointed to by the descriptor.
 The position of the element in the buffer is calculated by linearizing memref indices in row-major order (lexically first index is the slowest varying, similar to C).
-The computation of the linear address is emitted as arithmetic instructions in the LLVM IR dialect.
+The computation of the linear address is emitted as arithmetic operation in the LLVM IR dialect.
 Static sizes are introduced as constants.
 Dynamic sizes are extracted from the memref descriptor.

 Accesses to zero-dimensional memref (that are interpreted as pointers to the